libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>&quot;neuserver&quot;
-- Fax server functionality</b>: induces automatic fax transmission of files, naming of received faxes and logging of all of them in a database <br>
+&minus; Fax server functionality</b>: induces automatic fax transmission of files, naming of received faxes and logging of all of them in a database <br>
 (manpage-Hilfe in deutsch verf&uuml;gbar: &rsquo;man